marlondoerner/LinkMe1/README.md

   - locating them on the map
 - Comment profiles
 - Validating data when adding profile (client-side)
-- Keep the state of the application when restarting (e. g. your Mapbox API key which is provided through the user interface once)
+- Keep the state of the application when restarting (e. g. your Mapbox API key which should be pasted through the user interface once)

 ## Supabase Database